Quantifying & Modeling Multimodal Interactions: An Information Decomposition Framework: Scalable Estimators for

 \textbf{Pre-processing via feature binning}: In practice, $X_1$ and $X_2$ often take continuous rather than discrete values.
-We workaround this by histogramming each $X_i$, thereby estimating the continuous joint densities $X_i$'s by discrete distributions with finite support\footnote{Refer to Appendix~\ref{app:est1} for alternate methods.}.
-To make our discretization as data-independent as possible, we focus on a prespecified number of fixed-width bins (except for the first and last).
-We discuss in Appendix~\ref{app:est1} how the number and width of bins on affects the quality of \name\ estimation.
+We work around this by histogramming each $X_i$, thereby estimating the continuous joint density by discrete distributions with finite support.
+We provide more details in Appendix~\ref{app:est1}.